dtudk/pythonsupport-page/docs/index.rst

 -- installation for Polytechnical Foundation course
 ---------------------------------------------------

-Welcome to the DTU student runned support unit, where we help students, old or new, with installing Python and associated packages for their courses at DTU.
+Welcome to the DTU student support unit, where we help students, old or new, with installing Python and associated packages for their courses at DTU.